Uterine cancer

 White women have a higher risk of developing uterine cancers than women of other races.
 Younger women with abnormal ovulation and menstruation patterns also face an increased risk of developing uterine cancer.

-Additional risks include:
+Additional risk factors include:

 - Age over 50

-- Early age of menstruation
+- Early age of menstruation or late age of menopause

-- Estrogen replacement therapy
+- Using estrogen replacement therapy without progesterone

 - History of endometrial hyperplasia